 What Can You Do?

-according to a national standard, not your child's report card.
+First, find out if your child is at grade level according to a national standard, not your child's report card.
 Try these practice problems aligned with the California standards for grades 1-8.
 Placement tests are available from Saxon Math or Singapore Math for all grade levels.

 What if your child is already falling behind?
 At the elementary level, you can likely supplement with "after schooling" using a text like Saxon or Singapore math and still give your child a solid basis that includes basic arithmetic skills and number sense, although the bad habits they develop using TERC Investigations in school may hamper their ability to be neat, fast and accurate.
 Too much emphasis on verbal skills and manipulatives may actually interfere with the development of mathematical reasoning.